yanganto/ssi/README.md

   - `may_storage`(required, if we want to get the `chainge_tries` else the return will be None)
 - There is a method [`set_collect_extrinsics`](https://github.com/paritytech/substrate/blob/master/primitives/state-machine/src/overlayed_changes/mod.rs#L166) for OverlayedChanges
   - It is enabled if `self.changes_trie_state.is_some()` (self is StateMachine) in [`execute_using_consensus_failure_handler`](https://github.com/paritytech/substrate/blob/master/primitives/state-machine/src/lib.rs#L431)

-Next Action Item & Ideal
-  - How to set collect extrinsics?
-  - How to ultilize `changes_tries_state_at_block` to build the change trie for each block and expose it?
-    - offchain::http cant be use in `call_executor`
-  - Is it possible to expose change trie into `chain_getHeader` api?
-    - the polling mechanism may get the not correct change set, cause the overlay may be chainge after query